aragonzkresearch/blog/blogo-input/posts/nouns.md

 1. **Lack of multisig**: Multisig support was a requirement of the research sprint that was explicitly excluded in our proposal.
-Multisig support is part of our future research in this domain.
+Multisig support will be the subject of future research.
-2. **Ballot batching**: In order to enable weighted voting without leaking information through voting power, we proposed a batching system (e.g. Tornado cash) in the first instance.
+2. **Ballot batching**: In order to enable weighted voting without leaking information through voting power, we suggested to use a delaying and batching system ("delay-relayer").
 However, given the amount of research effort we believe this solution requires, we explicitly excluded its development during the sprint.
 AZKR can join efforts if some other party is interested in exploring this option.

 ### 8.2 Deviations from our proposal

 3. **Addition of _zkRegistry_**: At the time of the proposal, we believed that our design would not require this component.
 However, during the sprint we realized that we could not avoid it with the current state of the art.
-The practical consequence is that every voter must register their wallet once to a smart contract before the first voting process that she wants to participate in is created.
+The practical consequence is that every voter must register their wallet once in a smart contract before the first voting process that she wants to participate in is created.
 The voter is not required to store any additional information. **For clarity, only one registration per wallet is ever required**.
 4. **Exclusion of the _Relay-delayer_**: In our design, the main functionalities of the Relay-delayer are: i) enable aggregation of ballots (weighted voting), ii) allow for gas costs payment by third parties, and iii) potentially could add a mixnet layer.
 During the execution phase, we decided to not develop it due to the lack of time.
-A practical consequence is the simplification of the voting process phases, because with the relay-delayer model, in order to neutralize the censorship capacity of the nodes, the voting period is split into subphases.
+A practical consequence is the simplification of the voting process phases, because with the relay-delayer model, to neutralize the censorship capacity of the nodes, the voting period is split into subphases.
 In the first one, votes can be cast (to the voting smart contract) either directly or indirectly through relay-delayer nodes.
 In the second phase, those who have cast through a relay-delayer must check (through a nullifier) that their ballots have been indeed aggregated by the node and if that is not the case, they can cast them directly.

 ## 9 Answer to the research questions